MediaArea/MediaConch/Narrative.md

 Matroska is a open-licensed audiovisual container format with extensive and flexible features and an active user community.
 The format is supported by a set of core utilities for manipulating and assessing Matroska files, such as mkvtoolnix and mkvalidator.

 Matroska is based on EBML, Extensible Binary Meta Language.
 An EBML file is comprised of one of many defined "Elements".
 Each element is comprised of an identifier, a value that notes the size of the element's data payload, and the data payload itself.
 The data payload can either be stored data or more nested elements.
 The top level elements of Matroska focus on track definition, chapters, attachment management, metadata tags, and encapsulation of audiovisual data.
-The Matroska element is analoguous to QuickTime's atom and AVI's chunk.
+The Matroska element is analogous to QuickTime's atom and AVI's chunk.

 Matroska integrates a flexible and semantically comprehensive hierarchical metadata structure as well as digital preservation features such as the ability to provide CRC checksums internally per selected elements.

 ### FFV1

-FFV1 is an efficient lossless video stream which is designed in a manner responsive to the requirements of digital preservation.
-Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominence, aspect ratio, and colorspace so that it is not reliant on a container format to store this information (other streams that rely heavily on its container for technical description often face interoperability challenges).
+FFV1 is an efficient lossless video stream that is designed in a manner responsive to the requirements of digital preservation.
+Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominance, aspect ratio, and colorspace so that it is not reliant on a container format to store this information (other streams that rely heavily on its container for technical description often face interoperability challenges).

 FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
-FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resillience, or encoding speed.
+FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resilience, or encoding speed.

 ### Linear PCM

-Linear Pulse Code Modulation (LPCM) is a ubitiquous and simple audio stream.
-PCM audio streams may be comprised of signed or unsiged samples, arranged in little-endian or big-endian arragements, in any number of audio channels.
+Linear Pulse Code Modulation (LPCM) is a ubiquitous and simple audio stream.
+PCM audio streams may be comprised of signed or unsigned samples, arranged in little-endian or big-endian arrangements, in any number of audio channels.
 PCM is very flexible but is not self-descriptive.
 A raw PCM file can not properly be decoded without knowing the sample encoding, channel count, endianness, bit depth, and sample rate.
 PCM is typically dependent on its container format (such as WAV) to store sufficient metadata for its decoding.

 Because PCM streams contain only audio samples without any codec structure or metadata within the stream, by itself any data could be considered valid PCM and decoded as audio.
 Determining the conformity or technical health of PCM data requires the context of information provided by its container format.